zhengwu/BNP_Model_Brain_Fibers/README.md

 This folder contains fiber curve preprocessing functions - i.e. to decompose the fibers into the rotation, translation, scaling and reparameterization parts.

 **data**
-This folder contains most of the data used in the paper
+This folder contains most of the data used in the paper.
+Some data are too big to be hosted in GitHub, and we provide links to download them.

 **distributions**
 This folder contains all functions to manipulate different distributions, e.g, randomly sample data from different distributions.